Eve00000/website/content/news/XXXX-XX-XX-mixxx-2_5-released .md

 "Thank you Santa" Developers!
 * "Feliz" iOs & WebAssembly: experiments are on-going to run Mixxx on iOs and in a Webbrowser.
-* So many rafactorings have been made, improvements of the code by progressive insight, because of new possibilities in c++ and QT, because of studies in acoustics, user experiences...
+* So many rafactorings have been made, improvements of the code by progressive insight, because of new possibilities in C++ and QT, because of studies in acoustics, user experiences...
 The list is too long to write or make a selection here, it would be failing all contributors, you can find the complete list further in this announcement, full of "Christmas Lights"